haml/haml/REFERENCE.md

 #### Gotchas

-Haml uses an overly simplistic regular expression to indentify string interpolation rather than a full-blown Ruby parser.
+Haml uses an overly simplistic regular expression to identify string interpolation rather than a full-blown Ruby parser.
 This is fast and works for most code but you may have errors with code like the following: